ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [Protecting the Intellectual Properties of Deep Neural Networks with an Additional Class and Steganographic Images](https://arxiv.org/pdf/2104.09203.pdf):  use a set of watermark key samples (from another distribution) to embed an additional class into the DNN; adopt the least significant bit (LSB) image steganography to embed users’ fingerprints for authentication and management of fingerprints, 引用里有code | [BibTex](): sun2021protecting | Sun et al, 2021.4

-4. [KeyNet An Asymmetric Key-Style Framework for Watermarking Deep Learning Models](https://www.mdpi.com/2076-3417/11/3/999/htm): append a private model after pristine network, the additive model for verification | [BibTex](): jebreel2021keynet| Jebreel2021keynet  et al, *Applied Sciences * 2021
+4. [KeyNet An Asymmetric Key-Style Framework for Watermarking Deep Learning Models](https://www.mdpi.com/2076-3417/11/3/999/htm): append a private model after pristine network, the additive model for verification; describe drawbacks of two type triggers | [BibTex](): jebreel2021keynet| Jebreel et al, *Applied Sciences * 2021

 ## Related&nbsp;Trigger
-1. [Protecting Intellectual Property of Deep Neural Networks with Watermarking](https://www.researchgate.net/profile/Zhongshu-Gu/publication/325480419_Protecting_Intellectual_Property_of_Deep_Neural_Networks_with_Watermarking/links/5c1cfcd4a6fdccfc705f2cd4/Protecting-Intellectual-Property-of-Deep-Neural-Networks-with-Watermarking.pdf)：Three backdoor-based watermark schemes | [BibTex](): zhang2018protecting | Zhang et al, *Asia Conference on Computer and Communications Security* 2018
+1. [Protecting Intellectual Property of Deep Neural Networks with Watermarking](https://www.researchgate.net/profile/Zhongshu-Gu/publication/325480419_Protecting_Intellectual_Property_of_Deep_Neural_Networks_with_Watermarking/links/5c1cfcd4a6fdccfc705f2cd4/Protecting-Intellectual-Property-of-Deep-Neural-Networks-with-Watermarking.pdf)：Three backdoor-based watermark
+schemes: specific test string, some pattern of noise | [BibTex](): zhang2018protecting | Zhang et al, *Asia Conference on Computer and Communications Security* 2018

 1. [Watermarking Deep Neural Networks for Embedded Systems](http://web.cs.ucla.edu/~miodrag/papers/Guo_ICCAD_2018.pdf)：One clear drawback of their Adi is the difficulty to associate abstract images with the author’s identity.
-Their answer is to use a cryptographic commitment scheme, incurring a lot of overhead to the proof of authorship; using message mark as the watermark information; unlike cloud-based MLaaS that usually charge users based on the number of queries made, there is no cost associated with querying embedded systems | [BibTex](): guo2018watermarking | Guo et al, *IEEE/ACM International Conference on Computer-Aided Design (ICCAD)* 2018
+Their answer is to use a cryptographic commitment scheme, incurring a lot of overhead to the proof of authorship; using message mark as the watermark information; unlike cloud-based MLaaS that usually charge users based on the number of queries made, there is no cost associated with querying embedded systems; owners's signature | [BibTex](): guo2018watermarking | Guo et al, *IEEE/ACM International Conference on Computer-Aided Design (ICCAD)* 2018

 2. [How to prove your model belongs to you: a blind-watermark based framework to protect intellectual property of DNN](https://arxiv.org/pdf/1903.01743.pdf)：combine some ordinary data samples with an exclusive ‘logo’ and train the model to predict them into a specific label, embedding logo into the trigger image | [BibTex](): li2019prove | Li et al, *Proceedings of the 35th Annual Computer Security Applications Conference* 2019